theforeman/theforeman.org/_posts/2021-04-29-foreman-community-newsletter-april-2021.md

 ## Introduction to Katello

 On the topic of Katello, [@iballou](https://community.theforeman.org/u/iballou/summary) gave an introductory overview of Katello and its main features and workflows.
-You can rewatch the event on YouTube and if you have any questions, please post to our [Community forum](https://community.theforeman.org/).
+You can rewatch the event in the following YouTube video, and if you have any questions, please post to our [Community forum](https://community.theforeman.org/).

 If you enjoyed this session, and would like similar sessions on other topics related to Foreman workflows, please reply to this post and let us know what interests you!